OnizukaPy/Pandas/Pandas/README.md

     * [x] Mode:                  Return the mode of the series.
     * [x] Prod:                  Return the product of the series.

- - Computations funtions (Computations)
+ - Computations funtions (Computatator)

     * [x] Count:                 Return the number of non-NaN values in the series.
     * [x] CountNaN:              Return the number of NaN values in the series.
     * [x] CountUnique:           Return the number of unique values in the series.
     * [x] UniqueToList:          Return the unique values in the series as a list.

+ - Function application, GroupBy & window (Applicator)

+    * [x] Apply:                 Apply a function to the series.
+    * [x] First:                 Return the first n rows of the series.
+    * [x] FirstOrDefault:        Return the first n rows of the series or a default value if the series is empty.
+    * [x] Where:                 Return the rows of the series that match a condition.

+ - Accessors (Accessor)

-    * [ ] CountTrue:             Return the number of True values in the series.
+    * [ ] Str:                   Access the string methods of the series.
-    * [ ] CountFalse:            Return the number of False values in the series.
+    * [ ] dt:                    Access the datetime methods of the series.

 # Nuove Implementazioni